google/swiftshader/README.md

 #### Create one instance of `marl::Scheduler`, use it for the lifetime of the process.

-`marl::Scheduler::setWorkerThreadCount()` is an expensive operation as it spawn a number of hardware threads. \
+The `marl::Scheduler` constructor can be expensive as it may spawn a number of hardware threads. \
 Destructing the `marl::Scheduler` requires waiting on all tasks to complete.

 Multiple `marl::Scheduler`s may fight each other for hardware thread utilization.